-Located in Gainesville, Florida, AVFSC houses three forensic veterinarians, a forensic veterinary assistant, and a certified crime scene analyst in its 3,000 square-foot facility.
+Located in Gainesville, Florida, AVFSC houses four forensic veterinarians, a forensic veterinary technician, and two certified crime scene analysts in its 3,000-square-foot facility.
 These uniquely qualified professionals have assisted law enforcement and animal control agencies across the US with hundreds of animal cruelty and neglect cases and provided expert witness testimony in local, state, and federal courts.

 AVFSC provides the following services: